-To assist with marketing and promotion efforts, student organizations may request Haas Center co-sponsorship for an event that aligns with our mission: to realize a just and sustainable world through service, scholarship, and community partnerships.
-Depending on the event/program, co-sponsorship may including Haas Center funding.
+Meant for a more significant level of support, student organizations can request Haas Center co-sponsorship for an event that aligns with our mission: to realize a just and sustainable world through service, scholarship, and community partnerships.
+Co-sponsored events can get funding, help with publicity, and event organizing.

 Explore new forms of service, reflect on your experiences, discuss critical issues in public service, and build skills to serve more ethically and effectively.
 Examples of workshop topics: